Community Foundation of Greene County names new executive director

 The Community Foundation of Greene County’s board of directors announced David Calvario, Ph.D. will begin the position Nov.
 5.

-Calvario replaces Bettie Stammerjohn, who announced earlier this year she would retire at the end this month.
+Calvario replaces Bettie Stammerjohn, who announced earlier this year she will retire at the end of October.

-“The foundation is thrilled to have Dave as our new executive director,” said Beth Hellems, CFGC chairwoman, in a release issued Wednesday.
-“Dave’s background in higher education and county government, along with his involvement in local nonprofits, provides a great fit for CFGC.”
+“The foundation is thrilled to have Dave as our new executive director,” said Beth Hellems, CFGC chairwoman, in a release issued on Oct.
+20. “Dave’s background in higher education and county government, along with his involvement in local nonprofits, provides a great fit for CFGC.”

 Calvario brings more than 30 years of nonprofit experience to the position, working with diverse age groups and community issues.